-5.1 An Equality Impact Assessment has previously been completed and it was determined that the Policy did not discriminate against any disadvantaged or vulnerable people.

-- 5.2 This Policy is to be held on the NPH website and available for internal consumption. - 5.3 Key staff will receive refresher awareness of the Policy. - 5.4 The Policy has been shared with key stakeholders and partners. - 5.5 Compliance with regard to the Policy and procedure will be monitored through regular 1-1's with officers and regular case checks.
+- 5.1 A Community Impact Assessment has been completed and it was determined that the Policy did not discriminate against any disadvantaged or vulnerable people. - 5.2 This Policy is to be held on the NPH website and available for internal consumption. - 5.3 Key staff will receive refresher awareness of the Policy. - 5.4 The Policy has been shared with key stakeholders and partners. - 5.5 Compliance regarding the Policy and procedure will be monitored through regular 1-1's with officers and regular case checks.